xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 Cover one more advanced use case.
 Scheduling a data pull.
 Getting data and munging.
 Twitter bot?

-In addition networking and security tools like wget, ssh, pgp.
+In addition networking and security tools like wget, ssh, pgp.--->

 <!--- this is probably a footnote -->
 > Bash is the GNU Project's shell.
 Bash is the Bourne Again SHell.
 Bash is an